 Lucky for my puppy, Lexii, she was invited to spend the evening with me as Salish happily welcomes pets!
 For a luxury resort, I expected the “pet friendly” rooms to be equally as clean & lovely as the non-pet rooms.
 Walking in, you could tell there was no difference, except for the adorable food and water bowls set in the corner (with a treat of course!) and ground floor access for ease of bathroom trips.
 My dog was in heaven.
 I don’t think I’ll be able to go anywhere now without making sure it’s one of many dog friendly destinations first!

 The room itself was adorned with natural elements, including photos of a foggy forest and a slice of a tree hung on the wall.
 The decor was in green, brown and neutral tones, reflecting the lodge’s commitment to nature and the Pacific Northwest and the bathroom was just as lovely with neutral tile, a shower with two heads, and Bvulgari toiletries.
+I guess comfort is key here for our furry friends, and my pooch was definitely comfortable sleeping in such a luxurious bed surrounded by toys and snacks.

 After settling in, we headed up to The Attic for their signature Queen’s Kiss cocktail.
 At $18, they are a bit pricey but feature their limited edition honey vodka from Glass Distillery, shaken with ice & served straight up with a tuberose-mist.
 The mist creates a strong perfume and floral flavor; quite delicious and incredibly unique!
 Recently renovated, The Attic is beautifully “lodge chic” with dark wood, metal, leather and vaulted ceilings.
 With a great happy hour, they are often packed with both out-of-towners enjoying the neighboring Falls and locals alike.